 Social Connection and Co-Regulation: The Interpersonal Neuroscience of Resilience

 Co-regulation occurs when two nervous systems synchronize, allowing stressed individuals to borrow regulatory capacity from calmer others.
-This happens through unconscious mimicry of breathing patterns, heart rhythms, and autonomic states.
+This process happens through unconscious mimicry of breathing patterns, heart rhythms, and autonomic states.

-Research by Sue Johnson reveals that secure attachment relationships provide physiological buffers against stress.
+A 2023 study from Stanford confirmed that secure attachment relationships provide physiological buffers against stress.
 Individuals with strong social support networks show faster cortisol recovery, better immune function, and greater resilience to trauma.

 In my practice, I consistently observe that clients with resilience challenges often have dysregulated social nervous systems — they can’t effectively co-regulate with others, leaving them isolated during stress and unable to leverage relationship resources for recovery.